Slalamander/sphinx_replace_htmlpage_toctree/readme.md

 ```

 At least for autobuild, has to be run with the ``-E`` flag, which increases build time since it basically means sphinx won't use a cache.
 The problem with this lies with the toctree itself not being updated, I suspect because it uses the pickles doctree when updating a document in which the referenced toctree does not appear.
 But I haven't quite figured out how to get access to the updated toctree.

+To install: download the repo, unpack it, open a terminal in the folder and run `pip install .`.
+The ``pyproject.toml`` should take care of the rest.